smattingly/database-tutorial/part1.md

 A **Database Management System (DBMS)** is software that hides the details of file systems so that application software can store and retrieve data using even higher level abstractions.
 Hiding the details of the OS file system can improve the performance, security, and reliability of the data while allowing flexible multi-user remote access.

 The details of the data abstractions vary from one type of DBMS to another.
-Since the 1970s, the relational data model has dominated.
-More recently, object databases, "NoSQL" databases, and hybrid models have become popular.
+Early DBMS tools used data models based on hierarchies or "networks".
+From the early 1970s to about 2000, the relational data model dominated the field, and is still used very widely.
+More recently, data models based on objects, documents, graphs, etc. have also become popular, especially for Web development.

-This tutorial will focus on MySQL as an example of a relational DBMS.
+The first portion of this tutorial will focus on MySQL as an example of a relational DBMS.
 (Most of the content will transfer easily to other relational DBMSs like Microsoft SQL Server and Oracle.)
-A briefer look at the NoSQL models is also included.
+The second portion will focus on MongoDB as an example of a "document" database.

 ## Relational databases

 The "relation" in relational databases refers to the (hopefully) familiar concept of a relation between sets.

-A **set** is a collection of elements where no particular order is defined, and duplicate items are allowed.
+A **set** is a collection of elements where no particular order is defined, and duplicate items are not allowed.
 For example, $\lbrace Bob, Alice \rbrace$ is a set with two elements, and $\lbrace  Linux, iOS, Android, Windows \rbrace$ is a set with four elements.

 A **relation** is a mapping from one set to another.
 For example, suppose that the first set above represents some technology users, and the second set represents the operating systems that they might use.
+Then the following relation maps one set to the other, telling us who uses which operating system(s):
+$$
+\lbrace (Bob, Windows), (Bob, iOS), (Alice, Linux), (Alice, Android), (Alice, Windows) \rbrace
+$$
-Then the following relation maps one set to the other, telling us who uses which operating system(s): $ \lbrace (Bob, Windows), (Bob, iOS), (Alice, Linux), (Alice, Android), (Alice, Windows) \rbrace$.
-In this context, the set of all users is called the relation's **domain**, and the set of all OSs is called the relation's **range**.
+In this context, the set of all users is called the relation's **domain**, and the set of all OSs shown is called the relation's **range**.

 There are various ways to describe a relation, but here it is given as a set of ordered pairs, where each pair represents a fact: Bob uses Windows, Bob uses iOS, Alice uses Linux, and so on.
 Database designers often rely on the **Closed World Assumption**, where any fact that is not recorded as true is assumed to be false.
 Under the Closed World Assumption, Bob does not use Linux and Alice does not use iOS.